aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 DELIMITER ;
 ```

-### Load an initial data set from S3
+### 1.2 Load an initial data set from S3

-Next, load an initial data set by importing data from an Amazon S3 bucket:
+Next, load an initial data set by importing data from an Amazon S3 bucket(fix the bucket):

 ```sql
 LOAD DATA FROM S3 's3-eu-west-1://auroralab-data-4cc625f0/weather-anomalies.csv'